JamieEffSee/undergrad-showcase/GWRCA VBA projects (2018)/readme.txt

 I had not received formal training in coding at this point, so I apologize for any redundancy or spaghetti :)

+Document generation is broken, unless you're using Microsoft Word 2011!

 INVENTORY
 This was used for tracking our (enormous) inventory when we were switching over control systems.
 This remained in use for about a month as a dynamic